arjuns007/arjuns007/README.md

 - ⚡ To get more information about my EXPERIENCE,ACHIEVEMENTS,PROJECTS,CERTIFICATIONS and much more, don't forget to checkout my LINKEDIN profile!
 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/arjun-seth-6508b917a/)
 - 👯 Ready to contribute in an Open Source Project!
 DM me!
-- 🥅 Future Plans: Dive deep into the world of Data Science and Machine Learning and make some end to end great projects on them!(Also including Deep Learning. :P).
+- 🥅  Next Steps: Dive deep into the world of Data Science and Machine Learning and make some end to end great projects on them!(Also including Deep Learning. :P).
 - ⚡ Experienced In Actively Partcipating And Securing Reputed Positions In Various Competitive Events.